M-Serajian/BV-BRC-Large-Scale-AMR-Prevalence-Analysis/README.md

 ### Steps Involved

-1. **Data Acquisition:** Downloading metadata of Mycobacterium tuberculosis from BV-BRC (Patric), including over 300,000 experiments on more than 27,000 isolates.
+1. **Data Acquisition:** Download the metadata of Mycobacterium tuberculosis from BV-BRC (Patric), including over 300,000 experiments on more than 27,000 isolates.
     - Data source: [BV-BRC (Patric)](https://www.bv-brc.org/)

 2. **Metadata Analysis:** Conducting a detailed analysis of the metadata to extract valuable insights and prepare the data for further processing.